jonbra/MBV-INFx410/2017-transcriptomics_exercise.md

 python -m HTSeq.scripts.count -f bam -r name -s reverse -t mRNA -i ID tophat_out/accepted_hits_sorted.bam genome_transcriptome/ML2.2.nogene.gff3 > sample-name.txt
 ```
-Takes about 5 min.
+I takes about 5 min.
 Here we specified that the input file is a .bam file (`-f bam`), the bam file is sorted according to the names of the reads (`-r name`), the reads are strand-specific (i. e. we know which of the DNA-strands they originate from, hence the direction of transcription (`-s reverse`.
 Reverse referred to the way the sequencing library was sequenced). `-t` tells which feature of the .gff3 file to be counted (you can also count individual exons or any other field), `-i` which name to be given to the feature.

 Try to type this if you get an error:

 ```
 unset LC_CTYPE
 unset LANG
 ```
-You should have a file which looks something like this:
+You should now have a file which looks something like this:

 ```
 ML000110a	7